 - Whether rights settings are applied can only be checked by a user who does not have access to the protected page.

-Procedure for assigning rights at the page level
+Procedure for assigning rights on pages

 Important: Key user rights are required to perform the following steps.